Leaving already? Keep the memories alive with these souvenirs in Hong Kong.

 3. The Lion Rock Press

-Need some souvenirs to decorate your Christmas tree Hong Kong-style?
-The Lion Rock Press has a plethora of Hong Kong-themed ornaments ripe for the picking.
-Dim sum, taxis, or the Star Ferry – you name it – and The Lion Rock Press probably has an ornament for you.
-Not a Christmas person?
-1,000-piece puzzles, magnets, mugs, and more are all mementos you can pick up here.
-The Lion Rock Press is the best place to let out your inner Hong Konger in simple ways.
+Want to spruce up your home with some Hong Kong-style souvenirs, or give your loved ones something quirky?
+The Lion Rock Press has a plethora of Hong Kong-themed ornaments ripe for picking.
+Dim sum, taxis, or the Star Ferry – you name it – and The Lion Rock Press probably has a memento for you.
+1,000-piece puzzles, magnets, mugs, and toys are some of the bestsellers here, too.
+It’s the best place to let out your inner Hong Konger in simple and creative ways!

 The Lion Rock Press, Unit 1005, 10/F, Arion Commercial Centre, 2-12 Queen’s Road West, Sheung Wan, Hong Kong